dmbarbour/glas/docs/GlasLangExt.md

 Language packages are preferred.
 For minor variations (like a versioned language) a simple system of pragmas and flags for extensions could be built-in to the language itself.
 But language modules are suitable for didactic purposes, experimental designs, or specialization by schema.

 *Note:* Multi-part languages such as `.x.y` currently aren't supported, because a suitable semantics is not clear.

 ## Language Definition

-Minimally, the language definition must parse a file and produce a value.
+Minimally, a language definition must parse a file and produce a value.

-However, for tooling, it would be useful to support syntax highlighting, auto-formatting, simplification, projectional editing, code completion, documentation, tutorials, and so on.
-To support these features, language definitions should be extensible.

-To ensure extensibility, Glas will define a language as a record that minimally contains the `parse` function.
-This record may be freely extended with other features as-needed.

-The parse function is parameterized by an abstract linear object, which provides methods to read input and construct abstract values.

-An object is passed to the `parse` function parameterized by compile-time environment,
+However, language definition should be extensible to support ad-hoc tooling.
+For example, we could support auto-formatting, projectional editing, command-line editing tools, templates, documentation, etc..

+To keep it simple, we'll require a language package to return a record with a `parse` function.
+This is the main function defined here.
+But a Glas compiler could also support other utilities via command line parameters.

+## The Parse Functor

+The parser must be robust, able to continue despite errors.
+It also must support debugging, preserve a source mapping.
+Ideally, the same parser function can be reused for syntax highlighting, proposed corrections, and code completion, to ensure consistency with any changes to the language.

- combinators and
+The proposed design is based on parser combinators and abstract constructors.

-providing methods for abstract constructors and parser combinators on the input stream.

-The parser combinators will include several methods to simplify debugging, such as recording intentions, expectations, suspicions, proposed corrections.
-Thus, parsing can produce an annotated input.
-It's also easier to detect whether the full input was parsed, or detect ambiguity when composing choices.

-The abstract constructors may implicitly record parser locations, preserving location metadata for purpose of reporting type errors, stack traces, profiling, breakpoints, etc..
-Abstract constructors also support 'unique' labels and defer type checking or static evaluation.
+Parser combinators enable developers to expose internal behavior - especially byte-level expectations and choice - in order to simplify external tooling such as code completion or correction, and enables external decisions about search strategy.

+Abstract value constructors defer typechecking, preserve useful metadata for source mapping, and may generally represent abandoned parse efforts.
+Abstract constructors may include loading packages, applying a function, selecting a field from a record.
+In general, the Glas underlying model is the target for abstract value constructors, but with features for optimization.

+### Performance

-The weakness of this approach is performance.
-It's difficult to optimize the parser, or combine similar search paths.
-This can be mitigated by developing a declarative grammar language that can be compiled into a parser combinator with minimal backtracking.
+The main cost of this design is performance.
+Parser combinators involve a large number of first-class functions.
+This can be mitigated by separate compilation of the parse function, specialized to the compiler.
+We can also develop intermediate languages that compile to an 'optimized' combinator with minimal backtracking.

-The remainder of this document is mostly a discussion of the methods required for the `parse` function.
+### Parse Failure

+Parse failure is not visible within a parse function.
+The decision to continue or abort is externalized.
+The parser API may heuristically attempt to correct code and continue parsing based on expectations.
+To abort a bad parse, it's sufficient to short-circuit further invocations to parser combinators.

+## Abstract Parser Combinators

+### Token Reads

+### Abstract Binary Reads

+We can read a specific number of bytes, or read all remaining bytes in a program.
+However, this will not return an observable binary value for branching.
+It returns an abstract label or binary, opaque to the parse function.

+### Significant Whitespace

+## Abstract Value Constructors

+## OLD

 ## Parser Combinators